 - your BAC exceeded the legal limit.

-If the hearing officer finds this to be the case, you will have an opportunity to refute and disprove the Department’s evidence.
+If the hearing officer finds this to be the case, you will have an opportunity to challenge, refute and disprove the Department’s evidence.

 Typical evidence includes the police report and the breath test, urine test, or blood test results.
-Note that the BAC limit is lower
+Note that the BAC limit is lower for

-- for commercial drivers of commercial vehicles,
+- commercial drivers of commercial vehicles,

-- for people on DUI probation, and
+- people on DUI probation, and

-- for underage drivers (California has a zero-tolerance policy for under-21 drivers for driving under the influence of alcohol).
+- underage drivers (California has a zero-tolerance policy for under-21 drivers for driving under the influence of alcohol).

 The hearing officer will not care that losing your license could cause you to lose your job, so it is pointless to mention it.